-- Using browser plugins users can modify the line height of text on some, but not all, of our pages
+- Using browser plugins users can modify the line height of text on some, but not all, of our pages;

-- Descriptive text in some hypertext links may not be informative
+- Descriptive text in some hypertext links may not be informative;

-- Images in our content may not have alternative text descriptions
+- Images in our content may not have alternative text descriptions;

-- Some of our older promotional and Teaching related videos do not have captions
+- Some of our older promotional and teaching related videos do not have captions;

-- Some of our online forms are difficult to navigate using just a keyboard, all online forms are currently being reviewed
+- Some of our online forms are difficult to navigate using just a keyboard, all online forms are currently being reviewed.

 If we have failed to identify a barrier, please contact us.

-What we’re doing to improve accessibility
+What we are doing to improve accessibility

-In order to address legacy content on our Blackboard system that may have accessibility issues we have invested in the Ally product.
+To address legacy content on our Blackboard system that may have accessibility issues we have invested in the Ally product.
 This will enable Blackboard content to be available in several accessible formats.

-The University is committed to making tools available to assist in digital accessibility.
+The University is committed to making tools available to help in digital accessibility.
 We provide training for staff in the use of Microsoft Office 365 tools that can check documents for accessibility standards.
 Office 365 software also has inbuilt features to assist in accessibility including screen readers.
 The Microsoft Accessibility webpage provides links to further information about the Office 365 accessibility tools.